 Similarly, if you edit a time signature marker (right-click and select Edit Time Signature) that is followed by another marker, such that the first section no longer fits exactly in the same time-span, a fragmentary bar will be placed at the end to fill the empty space.
 Keep it there or fill it out – the choice is yours.

 Rather cleverly, Live even enables time signature changes in the Session view.
 Simply rename a Scene to the time signature you want to have it automatically switch to when that Scene is triggered.
 Note that any Scene not named in this way will play back at the last signature chosen!

-Hope this tips to help you and if you enjoyed this article share with your friends using the social buttons bellow.
+Hope these Ableton Live tips will help you and if you enjoyed this article share it with your friends using the social buttons below.